zubeax/zubeax.github.io/_posts/2024-06-05-installing-minio.markdown

 {:toc .large-only}

 ## Introduction
-I recently found it quite useful as an enhancement for a relational database that is persisting unstructured information (read: .pdf/.docx/.xlsx files) attached to workflow items.
+I recently found Minio quite useful as an enhancement for a relational database that is persisting unstructured information (read: `.pdf` `.docx` `.xlsx` files) attached to workflow items.
 In a traditional implementation the attachments would be persisted in CLOB columns of a database table.
 Obviously such an implementation is technically feasible, but - depending on the number and size of attachments - it can result in quite a bit of headache for the DB/A's (performance and backup-wise).<br/>